 Pithouse illustration and model.

 These prickly pear cactus were near the Pithouses.
-This land was and is harsh.
-Not a lush climate for crops, they made use of things available to them.
+This land was and is harsh, not a lush climate for crops.
+The ancient inhabitants made use of things available to them.
 Cactus for jam.
 Pinyon sap to line baskets and needles to make tea.
 Pinyon nuts for protein.
 Sage for insect repellant and ceremonial purposes.
 Juniper bark for weaving.
-A use was found for every part of plant or tree.
+A use was found for every part of a plant or tree.

-Many gorgeous lookout stops on the tour.
-Sun Temple on the top left, and our first glimpse of Cliff Palace in the shaded cliff alcove to the right.
-Whenever our guide mentioned Cliff Palace, we all craned around and held our cameras up in unison.
-“Where?
-Do you see it?
-Ooooh, there it is.”
-Every time.
+There are MANY gorgeous lookout stops on the tour.
+Pictured above, Sun Temple is on the top left, and our first glimpse of Cliff Palace is in the distant shaded cliff alcove to the right.

 Sun Temple.
 The black drip markings down the cliff face are called Desert Varnish.